One of our favorite benefits of the Chase World of Hyatt Credit Card is the annual free night certificate.

 Park Hyatt Toronto (Coming Soon)

 At the end of 2017, the Park Hyatt Toronto temporarily closed to undergo renovations.
-The property will reopen in early 2020 as a category 4 hotel, making it a great future use of your Hyatt free night certificate.
-While the property won’t open until next year, reservations will be available at some point in 2019.
+The property was originally scheduled to reopen in early 2020 as a category 4 hotel – though that has now been delayed to late spring 2021.

-Per Hyatt’s website, this expansive renovation and the hotel’s design plans include a significant reconstruction, resulting in a re-invented Park Hyatt luxury hotel with 220 guestrooms and suites, a new ballroom, meeting and event space and restaurant, as well as a fully refurbished spa and roof lounge.
+According to Hyatt, this expansive renovation and the hotel’s design plans include a significant reconstruction, resulting in a re-invented Park Hyatt luxury hotel with 220 guestrooms and suites, a new ballroom, meeting and event space, and restaurant, as well as a fully refurbished spa and roof lounge.

-I used my Hyatt free night certificate at the Grand Hyatt Washington DC in 2017 and had a fantastic stay.
-The property is just a short walk away from all of the major DC attractions including the White House and the National Mall.
-If you are paying cash, rooms can run between $200 and $300 a night depending on the time of year and what’s happening in the city.
+I used my Hyatt free night certificate at the Grand Hyatt Washington, D.C. in 2017 and had a fantastic stay.
+The property is just a short walk away from all of the major D.C. attractions including the White House and the National Mall.
+If you are paying cash, rooms can easily run between $200 and $300 a night depending on the time of year and what’s happening in the city.

 SLH Hacienda Peña Pobre: Mexico City

 The Hacienda Peña Pobre in Mexico City came to the Hyatt Portfolio by way of their recent partnership with Small Luxury Hotels of the World (SLH).
 It is the only North American category 4 SLH property, making it a fun way to use your free night certificate.
 If paying cash, you can expect to pay between $200 and $300 a night.

 Lahaina Shores Beach Resort